Script helpers¶

 critical=True

-This call will attempt to move a provided file or directory’s contents, defined by
+This call will attempt to move a provided file, directory’s contents or directory itself (if

 - Parameter: